Milind Gadhavi: Career

 Gadhavi is an Assistant Manager at Saurashtra Gramin Bank, Junagadh since 2013.
 His poems have been published in many eminent Gujarati literary magazines including Shabdasrishti, Gazalvishwa, Dhabak, Kumar, Kavita, Navneet Samarpan, Uddesh, Akhand Anand, Shabdalay and Tamanna.
 He has recited his poems at Doordarshan, Akashvani, Asmitaparva and other places of Gujarat.
 In July 2015, he recited his poems in Maanas Dharmrath Mushayra at Nyeri, Kenya.

 Works

 Although Gadhavi has written in many different genres of poetry including ghazal, nazm, geet, sonnet, free verse, muktak, tripadi, anjani, triolet and villanelle, his main contribution is ghazal.
 The tender feelings of a young lover's heart and the disappointment from a lover's absence are the two sides of his ghazals.
-He penned 1 song, "Me to suraj ne ropyo chhe aangne", for the Gujarati movie Premji: Rise of a Warrior and started his career as a lyricist.
-He has penned two songs for the film Thai Jashe! (both sung by Parthiv Gohil) and one song for "I Wish", an upcoming Gujarati movie.
+He penned 1 song, "Me to sooraj ne ropyo chhe aangne", for the Gujarati movie Premji: Rise of a Warrior and started his career as a lyricist.
+He has penned two songs for the film Thai Jashe! (both sung by Parthiv Gohil) and two songs for the film "I Wish".
+He has also written songs for the films Commitment and O!
+Taareee.